 A set of 12 White Trillium Root Systems, ready to plant, is $11 from Buff View Nursery via Etsy.

 Above: Originally the Nuttery was planted with high-maintenance polyanthus.
 The head-gardening duo Pam Shwerdt and Sibylle Kreutzberger, who arrived at Sissinghurst in 1959, replaced bedding plants with easier drifts of subtle color which would last for longer than just one season.
-The coppiced hazels reach towards the center, forming a very relaxed tunnel.
+The coppiced hazels reach towards the center, making an informal tunnel.

 Above: Euphorbia is seen growing wild all around the hedgerows of East Sussex.
 This variety is Mrs Robb’s bonnet (Euphorbia amygldaloides var. robbiae).

-Above: Fern.
+Above: Fern and anemones.
 At the risk of over-emphasis: if it’s good enough for common ground, it’s good enough for your garden (within reason).

-Above: Oxslips are quite rare in the wild, compared with their cousins the cowslips.
-In the vein of taking the best from nature and refining it, the oxslip is a perfect natural hybrid, incorporating the heightened clusters of cowslips with the subtle butter yellow and flower-shape of primrose.
+Above: Oxlips are quite rare in the wild, compared with their cousins the cowslips.
+Oxlips are natural hybrids, incorporating the heightened clusters of cowslips with the subtle butter yellow and flower-shape of primrose.

 Above: Snake’s head fritillary in the meadow at Great Dixter.
 It grows in long grass in the company of narcissi and looks perfectly natural.
 Both enjoy the company of ground cover planting or rough grass.

 Above: Coppice and hedge, with euphorbia and anemone scattered around.
-This is Sissinghurst but really, it could be a snapshot of the Wealdean landscape (promise).
+This is Sissinghurst but really, it could be a snapshot of the forested Sussex Weald.

 For more views of Sissinghurst, see The English Gardener: His and Hers, Harold and Vita.